Ukrainian-Polish Contrastive Linguistics 3222-30JK5K-N

 Learning outcomes

-- knows and understands at an advanced level research in the field of Ukrainian-Polish contrastive grammar, knows the subject and methodological specificity of the subject, terminology and the specificity of philological research (S1_W01);
+has advanced knowledge and understanding of research in the field of Ukrainian-Polish contrastive linguistics, including the subject-specific and methodological specificity of the discipline, its terminology, and the specificity of philological research (K1_W01);

-- knows and understands at an advanced level the comprehensive nature of language and the complexity and historical variability of its meanings (S1_W06);
+has advanced knowledge and understanding of the complex nature of language as well as the complexity and historical variability of its meanings (K1_W06);

-- is able to use theoretical approaches, research paradigms and concepts specific to contrastive grammar in typical professional situations (S1_U04);
+is able to apply theoretical approaches, research paradigms, and concepts characteristic of contrastive linguistics in typical professional situations (K1_U02);

 Assessment criteria